preignition/program-user-guide/accessible-data/survey/README.md

 ---
 # Introduction

 This course accompanies new customers to create a short 'Training Survey'.

-By creating a simple survey you will get to know the platform well.
-This survey does not count as part of your survey quota.
+We have found this to be the best way to help new customers become familiar with the platform.

 {% hint style="info" %}
 On completing this course, you will feel confident building, testing, sharing and analyzing surveys on Accessible Surveys.